 Recruits must also take the Armed Services Vocational Aptitude Battery (ASVAB), a battery of tests used by DoD to determine enlistment eligibility and qualifications for military occupations.
 It consists of 10 tests, four of which comprise the Armed Forces Qualification Test (AFQT): Arithmetic Reasoning, Mathematics Knowledge, Word Knowledge, and Paragraph Comprehension.

 Prior to 2007, homeschoolers typically fell in Tier 2 unless they held at least 15 hours of college credit, in which case they were considered Tier 1.
 In 2007, the Department of Defense modified its enlistment policy so that homeschoolers with an AFQT score of 50 or above will be classified as Tier 1.
-Homeschool students who score below 50 will be classified as Tier 2.
+Homeschool students who score below 50 were classified as Tier 2.
 In June 2012, Pentagon released a new policy that made policy permanent.
-Homeschoolers will be considered as Tier 1 candidates as long as they score 50 or above on the AFQT.
-The former policy was not always applied equitably across the services; this new memorandum eliminates that problem by eliminating the subjective nature of some of the requirements found in the 2007 policy.
+Homeschoolers were considered as Tier 1 candidates as long as they score 50 or above on the AFQT.
+As of 2014, the minimum AFQT score requirement was eliminated.

 Homeschoolers have been admitted to all of the US military academies.
 Admission guidelines are strict and potential candidates should plan ahead to meet the standards set forth by each academy.
 Congressional recommendations are required for all but the Coast Guard Academy and physical fitness is a must.
 For more information about admission to each of the military academies, visit their websites below.